sazare/clauseize/README.md

 # clauseize
-a tool convert wff to clause
+a tool convert wff to clauses.

+* an exercise for my programming skill.